Adjoint action of automorphism groups on radical endomorphisms, generic equivalence and Dynkin quivers: Abstract

 \section{Abstract}

-Let $\Delta$ be a quiver and let $P$ be a projective representation of $\Delta$.
-We study the adjoint action of $Aut P$ on the space of radical endomorphisms and show that there is a dense open orbit for all $P$, if and only if $\Delta$ is a Dynkin quiver.
-Our main application is to show the existence of dense open orbits for the adjoint action of subgroups of parabolics in $Gl_n$ on the nilpotent radical of corresponding subalgebras.
+Let $Q$ be a connected quiver with no oriented cycles, $k$ the field of complex numbers and $P$ a projective representation of $Q$.
+We study the adjoint action of the automorphism group $\Aut_{kQ} P$ on the space of radical endomorphisms $\radE_{kQ}P$.
+Using generic equivalence, we show that the quiver $Q$ has the property that there exists a dense open $\Aut_{kQ} P$-orbit in $\radE_{kQ} P$, for all projective representations $P$, if and only if $Q$ is a Dynkin quiver.
+This gives a new characterisation of Dynkin quivers.